Conference | Symposium

 - Wednesday 3 March 2021

 You are warmly invited to participate in the upcoming Decolonising Knowledge symposium.
-This event will bring together scholars and students interested in decolonising knowledge production at Leiden University to plan for collective action for the future and co-develop a Decolonising Collective Leiden.
+This event will bring together students, academic staff and support staff interested in decolonising knowledge production at Leiden University to plan for collective action for the future and co-develop a Decolonising Collective Leiden.

 The symposium will be guided by three principal questions: